BasPieren/functional-programming/README.md

 - Van dollen Dinsdag tot de bevrijding | 1945
 - Vrij! | 1945

 A lot of books where written in 1945 detailing different events in World War 2.
 Later when we approach 1950 and the years that follow a lot les books where written about World War 2.
-Maybe this is because people where tired of hearing and reading about it.
+Maybe this is because people where tired of hearing and reading about it?

 ## Sources 📚